When is in-office tooth whitening required?

 The options of in-office tooth whitening

 Whitening shade guide will be used in order to measure the tooth color.
-Such shades will determine how effective the procedure will be and the shade are in 7 colors.
-The procedure will require the use of light cured protective layer and it is painted careful on the papilla or gums which will reduce the risk of suffering soft tissues and chemical burns.
+Such shades will determine how effective the procedure was by comparing the before and after shades.
+The procedure will require the use of light-cured protective layer and is painted carefully on the papilla or gums which will reduce the risk of suffering soft tissues and chemical burns.
 Your dentist at URBN Dental will evaluate your smile first and make the best recommendation that is best for you.

 Our patients love being treated at our locations, with consistent 5-star ratings across the board.